-Our products are manufactured in compliance with the requirements of various Regulations applicable.
-They are therefore delivered with the $\zeta \in$ marking and any documents necessary.
+Our products are manufactured in compliance with the requirements of all applicable Directives and Regulations.
+They are therefore delivered with the CE&UK marking and any documents necessary.
 In the interests of the quality of our products, we strive constantly to improve them.
 We therefore reserve the right to modify the specifications given in this document.